 The great thing about learning power chord shapes is that they can be applied up and down the fretboard.

-Most chords can’t be moved to different frets, but power chords keep the same shape to move up and down the fretboard.
+Most guitar chords can’t be moved to different frets, but power chords keep the same shape to move up and down the fretboard.

 Power Chord Shape #1